pharo-contributions/EventRecorder/README.md

 Since this is a cool framework to support user experiences and collect information that for tool builders can use to write nice research articles, I decided to invest in it and repackage it to avoid to have everything in a single package.

-Here is what I did
+Migration steps done:

-- ported to Pharo8 (still 3 tests failing)
+- ported the client part to Pharo8
 - ported the server part from smalltalkhub to github
-- renamed classes and packages to avoid clash
+- renamed classes (GT* to ER*) and packages to avoid clash
 - added a little spec2 UI to avoid dependency with the old brick widget
 - rescued tests (removed duplicated tests some were already included into System-Identification-Tests)
 - split packages to have better structure